Redner's Markets: History

-Redner's Markets was founded in March 1970, by Mary and Earl Redner.
+Redner's Markets was founded in March 1970, by Mary (1918–2007) and Earl Redner (1926–2017).
 They opened two supermarkets in Reading, PA.

 In 1975, the company formed an Employee Stock Ownership Plan (ESOP), making them the first supermarket in Pennsylvania to be employee owned.

 In March 1987 the company opened its first Warehouse Market location.
 All its supermarkets were converted to the warehouse style by November 1987.

 In October 1990, Earl Redner retired and Richard and Gary W. Redner took over management of the company.
-Mary Redner passed away in 2007.
-Earl Redner passed away in 2017.
-The company is currently managed by Richard along with third generation Ryan Redner and Gary M. Redner.
+Mary Redner died in 2007.
+Gary W. Redner was murdered in 2008 in a still unsolved homicide.